United States forms

 - After filing I-751 — N-400 may be the next step (Naturalization after conditions removed)

-- Submitting the petition without a valid signature can lead to delays or rejection.
+- Neglecting to sign the petition can lead to processing delays or even rejection.

-- Neglecting to provide a complete English translation for documents originally in a foreign language.
+- Failing to provide a complete English translation for documents in a foreign language can lead to delays or even rejection of your application.

 - Missing pages from the form.

-Form I-864, Affidavit of Support, is a legally binding contract with the U.S. government to financially support an intending immigrant.
+Form I-864, Affidavit of Support, is a legally binding contract with the U.S. government to demonstrate that a sponsor has adequate means to financially support an intending immigrant.
+For related guidance, see the [F2A Immigrant Visa (Spouse/Child of LPR)](/en/united-states/visas/f2a) page.

 - IR-1: IR-1 Immigrant Visa (Spouse of US Citizen)